 Like the majority of consumers, patients respond best to healthcare treatments and information that feel personalized.
 A growing body of research has found a connection between patient involvement in their own care and better health outcomes at lower costs.

 By helping patients understand the true health impact of smoke inhalation and poor air quality exposure for their health, they become more aware of their personal risk factors and learn to modify their behavior in positive ways.

 In addition to helping individuals manage exposure to wildfire smoke, accurate air quality insights in this context can double up as a powerful data input for clinical research.
 As wildfire seasons become longer, more scientists are looking to understand the health risks associated with wildfire smoke inhalation compared to other forms of air pollution.

-One study examined hospitalizations of Medicare patients 65 years or older on days with high PM2.5 exposure levels - they found 6.9% more hospitalizations due to asthma, wheezing and bronchitis compared to clear days!
+One study examined hospitalizations of Medicare patients 65 years or older on days with high PM2.5 exposure levels - they found 6.9% more hospitalizations due to asthma, wheezing, and bronchitis compared to clear days!